MobileTeleSystems/data-rentgen/docs/reference/database/clean_data_cli.rst

     * Description:
         * ``dry_run``: Logs the names of partitions that would be affected by the cleanup without executing any SQL commands.

         * ``detach_partitions``: Generates and executes ``ALTER TABLE ...
 DETACH PARTITION ...`` commands for identified old partitions.
-This makes the partitions independent tables but keeps their data.
+This keeps partition data intact, but consumer & server will have no access to these partitions.

         * ``remove_data``: First detaches partitions, then generates and executes ``DROP TABLE ...`` commands, permanently deleting the partition tables and their data.

-        * ``truncate``: Generates and executes ``TRUNCATE TABLE ...`` commands, removing all rows from the identified old partition tables but keeping the table structure. **This option is preferred if you have streaming data**.
+        * ``truncate``: Generates and executes ``TRUNCATE TABLE ...`` commands, removing all rows from the identified old partition tables but keeping the table structure. **This option is preferred if you have streaming operations, g.e.
+Flink or Spark Streaming jobs**.

 * ``--keep-after``: (Optional) The cut-off date for partitions.
 Partitions with data before this date will be considered for cleanup.
     * Type: Date (e.g., ``YYYY-MM-DD``).
 The script uses isoparse for parsing, so various ISO formats are supported.

-    * Default: The current date - 1 day.
+    * Default: The current date - 1 year.

     * Description: Only partitions whose date components are strictly before this specified date will be processed taking into account granularity of the table.